There’s something very special about turtles that makes so many people all over the world fall in love them!

 Like all aquariums, you’ll have to install a water filter to keep the tank clean.
 Experts recommend canister filters since they’re powerful and durable enough to deal with turtles ‘mess’.

 If you don’t get a filter, you’re going to have to change the water frequently as turtle habitats can get filthy and your turtles will probably catch a disease.
+You should also take care about the temperature of the aquarium, and a durable aquarium heater can help you to regulate it.

 Although turtles are aquatic creatures, it doesn’t mean they don’t need a dry place on land to catch a break.
 Either leave one side of the aquarium with some sand or create a wooden dock where the turtles can stand and bask in the sun.